Relativistic Black-Scholes model: Summary and Outlook

 In this paper we considered a certain relativistic extension of the Black-Scholes model, based on the observation that the Black-Scholes equation, in particular coordinates, becomes a heat equation.
 The latter is clearly non relativistic and therefore it is a good starting point for relativistic extensions.
 The stochastic process behind the heat equation is a Brownian motion, which implies that an appropriate extension should be related to a process such that in the $c_m \to \infty$ limit the Wiener process is recovered.
 A very well known process which satisfies this condition is the telegrapher process.
 Not only does it converge to the Wiener process in the above limit but also, it incorporates the features of relativity in a very clever way: the system of PDEs describing the probability densities of the telegrapher process is equivalent to the Euclidean version of the Dirac equation in $1+1$ dimensions.
 Therefore it provides an extremely elegant framework.
 Our most important finance-related conclusion based on these remarks is that the geometric Brownian motion should be replaced by its relativistic counterpart (\ref{rgbm})

 where $N(t)$ is the number of events in the homogeneous Poisson process with rate parameter $\lambda$.
 This SDE becomes the geometric Brownian motion with volatility $\sigma$ when the $c_m \to \infty$ limit is performed (keeping $\lambda = c_m^2/\sigma^2$).
 It is not an Ito process and therefore one cannot use the Ito lemma to derive the corresponding equation for a derivative instrument.
-We circumvent this problem by claiming that in order to price a vanilla option one should replace the Gaussian probability distribution by its relativistic counterpart.
-If this is the case then the pricing formula is given by Eq. (\ref{vanilla}).
-By performing numerical integration we have found that equation (\ref{vanilla}) in general violates put-call parity.
-However there is a region of parameters (in particular for large $c_m$) for which arbitrage possibilities are small.
-In these cases the volatility frown effect is observed as expected.
-We then evaluated the $1/c_m^2$ corrections to the Black-Scholes formula, using Eq. (\ref{vanilla}), and found that the corresponding implied volatility resembles the frown shape which is in accordance with the previous numerical analysis.
+We circumvent this problem by using the derivative pricing formula in the risk neutral measure, replacing the Gaussian probability distribution (used in the Black-Scholes model) by its relativistic counterpart.
+In that case the pricing formula is given by Eq. (\ref{vanilla}) with risk neutral probability (\ref{solution}).
+We evaluated the $1/c_m^2$ corrections to the Black-Scholes formula, using Eq. (\ref{vanilla}), and found that the corresponding implied volatility resembles the frown shape.

-There are several direction where one can improve our results and the model itself.
-One is to perform thorough Monte Carlo simulations based on the SDE (\ref{rgbm}) which could then be compared with numerical results of Section 5 as well as with (\ref{bsvar}).
-Formula (\ref{vanilla}) was nowhere proven to be the solution of option pricing based on (\ref{rgbm}).
-It may very well be that the true solution is different form (\ref{vanilla}), and that it does not violate put-call parity as (\ref{vanilla}) does.
-Still, it is desirable to bring the integral (\ref{vanilla}), for arbitrary $c_m$, to a form similar to the Black-Scholes pricing formula.
-This seems possible as the integrand involves the Bessel function and its time derivative, which have many special properties.
+There are some direction where one can improve our results and the model itself.
+One is to perform thorough Monte Carlo simulations based on the SDE (\ref{rgbm}) which could then be compared with (\ref{bsvar}).
 Second, it would be very interesting to derive a counterpart of the Ito lemma for the process (\ref{rgbm}) as it could be used to derive the pricing PDE from first principles.

 Lastly one could generalize the process (\ref{rgbm}) by using non-constant effective velocity $c_m$ (because it is effective there is a priori no reason to assume that it is constant).
 Clearly one could also consider a stochastic process for $c_m$ (e.g. some mean-reverting process)